 Margin Accounts: Ethos may trade client accounts on margin if granted authorization.
-A margin account may incur margin interest which will be charged in addition to Ethos's advisory fee.
-Ethos's advisory fee will be based on total assets under management, inclusive of any margin balance held in a client's account.
+A margin account may incur margin interest which will be charged in addition to Ethos' advisory fee.
+Ethos' advisory fee will be based on total assets under management, inclusive of any margin balance held in a client's account.
 This creates a potential conflict of interest because the use of margin generally increases the total assets under management.
-Clients are under no obligation to authorize Ethos's use of margin.
+Clients are under no obligation to authorize Ethos' use of margin.

-D. Ethos's annual investment advisory fee is generally billed monthly in arrears based on the daily weighted average balance of the assets under management during the previous month.
+D. Ethos' annual investment advisory fee is generally billed monthly in arrears based on the daily weighted average balance of the assets under management during the previous month.
 The billing method is specifically indicated in the client's IMA.
+Ethos maintains some legacy agreements where alternative billing methodologies may be applied, i.e. quarterly in arrears.